qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 ### Automatic Waiting

 QA Wolf is built to avoid [flaky tests](https://whatis.techtarget.com/definition/flaky-test), so automatic waiting comes out of the box.
-This means that the `click` and `type` methods on the `browser` automatically wait for element to appear before moving on.
+This means that the `click` and `type` methods on the `browser` automatically wait for the target element to appear before moving on.
 For example, after we click to complete our todo, it takes a bit of time for the "Clear completed" button to appear on the page.
 In this case, the `qawolf` library will keep looking for the "Clear completed" button until it appears, at which point it will be clicked.

-Automatic waiting allows us to avoid writing custom waiting logic or arbitrary sleep statements.
+Automatic waiting allows us to avoid writing custom wait logic or arbitrary sleep statements.
 See documentation on the [QA Wolf Browser class](api#class-browser) and on [automatic waiting](how_it_works#️-automatic-waiting) to learn more.

 At this point, feel free to create additional smoke tests before moving on.